openairsoft/openmosfet/doc/api/README.md

       - `batteryLowVoltage` *float* : Will alert the user below this voltage
       - `batteryShutdownVoltage` *float* : Will disable the replica below this voltage
       - `enableActiveBreaking` *boolean* : Duh.
+      - `enableSetupScreen` *boolean* : Display a setup screen on webapp loading
       - `enablePrecocking` *boolean* : Enable precocking based on values specified for each firemode
       - `selectorCalibration` *array* [READONLY]: The calibration of the selector optic sensor (update the values via the `/api/components/selector/state` endpoint)
         - [0] *int* [0-4095] : value for selector position 1 or negative value if not calibrated (divide by 1241 to obtain real voltage)